Conformal Group Actions on Generalized Kuramoto Oscillators: Next Steps

 where $f$ is a canonical transformation of $w$ to a vector in $\R^{d}$ with a well-known formula.
 Then if we want to track the movement of a body over time, we apply this time dependent matrix to its initial position.

-Max Lohe did the labor of actually deriving the reduced equations, but what we have done is reinterpret this problem as a question about dynamical systems on conformal mapping groups.
-This is a mathematically nice reorganization, but in order to prove its worth, someone needs to use insights from dynamics on $SO(d,1)$ and conformal geometry to deduce some qualitative behavior on a specific instance of the generalized Kuramoto system.
+Max Lohe derived the reduced equations, and we reinterpreted this result in terms of dynamical systems on conformal mapping groups.
 Since the stereographic projection acts as the identity on the equatorial sphere, we simultaneously have two topologically equivalent vector fields which we can visualize on $\R^{d+1}$ and $S^{d+1}$.
-The theory of vector fields on spheres comes with many topological obstructions, and it is my hope that somehow these obstructions can be used to deduce qualitative behavior of the Kuramoto model.
+The theory of vector fields on spheres comes with many topological obstructions which could lead to further understanding of the qualitative behavior of the Kuramoto model.